 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The fund financial statements provide more detailed information about the School District's operations, focusing on the most significant or "major" funds, not the School District as a whole.
-The School District has two kinds of funds: governmental funds and fiduciary funds.
+The School District has one kind of fund: governmental funds.